-Erica Mena Shows Off Insane Curves While Rocking A White And Pink Swimsuit
+Erica Mena Shows Off Insane Curves While Rocking A White-And-Pink Swimsuit

 I am so excited to partner up with @itouchwearables again, but this time to give away a free Smartwatch or Activity Tracker!
 HOW TO ENTER: 1.
 Follow @iamerica_mena and @itouchwearables 2.
 Like this photo 3.
 Tag as many friends in the comments below.
 1 tag = 1 entry, so tag as many people as you can!
 Or, use my code "ERICA10" for $10 off

-The Vh1 star’s photos come as she slows down a seemingly tumultuous summer.
-The Inquisitr previously reported that Mena and her fiance and Love & Hip Hop star Safaree Samuels’ relationship was on the rocks back in June.
+The Vh1 star’s photos come as she slows down after a seemingly tumultuous summer.
+The Inquisitr previously reported that Mena and her fiance and Love & Hip Hop star, Safaree Samuels’, relationship was on the rocks back in June.
 Samuels was reportedly caught sending messages to his ex, Gabrielle Davis, regarding his relationship with Mena.
 The two then briefly broke up, but reunited days later and have been on seemingly good terms ever since.

 According to Atlanta Black Star, Samuels has been making up for lost time ever since the two got back together.
 The “Hunnid” rapper recently surprised his fiancee with a small token of his appreciation for her earlier this month.
-After convincing her to come upstairs at their home, Samuels surprised Mena with a new high-tech washer and dryer set wrapped in a big red bow.
+After convincing her to come upstairs at their home, Samuels surprised Mena with a new high-tech washer-and-dryer set wrapped in a big red bow.
 The gift was especially significant to Mena, as the model reportedly loves to do laundry.

 Fans of Erica Mena can follow her on Instagram for more updates.